northloopforensics/Bitlocker_Key_Finder/README.md

 Recovering keys for mounted volumes requires admin permissions.
 If you forget and attempt to use a function needing admin access, the tool will prompt you to restart it with elevated permissions.

-Identified TXT and BEK files can be copied to a location chosen by the user.
+Identified TXT, CSV, DOCX, XLSX, RTF, and BEK files can be copied to a location chosen by the user.
 This same output location will be used to store a report for key information related to mounted volumes on the target system.

 Copied BEK files are visible.